-Medical Offices are considered High Value Targets for Hackers.
+Medical Offices are considered High-Value Targets for Hackers.

-It is necessary to collect information on the clients we interact with in order to effectively serve them.
+It is necessary to collect information on the clients we interact with to effectively serve them.
 When we do, we create a record with Personally Identifiable Health Information (PHI).
 While necessary, these records create a liability for the Medical Office who creates them.

 HIPAA, GLBA, and HITECH are all pieces of legislation that penalize medical offices for these records being stolen or exposed.
 The fines and penalties associated can stack up quick.